The Latest: Police: 3 in custody in pregnant woman's slaying

 8:55 a.m.

-A Chicago police spokesman says a baby isn't expected to survive after being ripped from her mother's womb after she was strangled.
+A Chicago police spokesman says a baby isn't expected to survive after being ripped from his mother's womb after she was strangled.

 Anthony Guglielmi says three people are in custody and charges including murder are pending.

-Note: This story has been corrected to reflect the baby as a boy.